California Psalms

 coastal eucalyptus and the reeking seaweed strip that lines

-the frothy hissing barrier cry out of the absolute might
+the frothy hissing barrier raise shouts about absolute power,

 3